Ruslan-Bagautdinov/SpaceSite_Django/README.md

 # SPACE SITE!
-## SPACE SITE! is a FastAPI-based demo site that takes you on a journey through the cosmos.
+## SPACE SITE! is a Django-based demo site that takes you on a journey through the cosmos.
 Explore beautiful space images on the home page, manage user profiles, create and edit posts, and administer user data with ease.
-This application showcases the power and flexibility of FastAPI for building modern web applications.
+This application showcases the power and flexibility of Django for building modern web applications.

 ## Key Features:
 - Stunning Space Images: The home page features captivating images of the universe, galaxies, and cosmos, sourced from Unsplash to provide an immersive experience.